| (VICUS.COM (23 March 2000) -- Complementary

 natural attraction toward the higher or more loving state of

+consciousness.
 Chiropractor Donald Epstein, founder of the system of network

 spinal analysis (NSA), has noted that "through suffering, we are